citrix/terraform-provider-citrix/README.md

 ## Contacting the Maintainers
 This project uses GitHub to track all issues.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-The CUGC (Citrix User Group Community) maintains a combination Slack/Discord for communication.
-Follow [this link](https://mycugc.org/resources/slack-discord/) to sign up.
-Provider discussion can be posted to the #community-support_automation channel.

 ## Plugin for Terraform Provider for Citrix® Documentation

 ### Navigating the repository